What does it take to lose weight and keep it off when you’re addicted to junk food?

 - Spud Fit Challenge by Andrew Taylor recovering food addict

-- Forks Over Knives, amazing stories of health recoveries and rapid easy weight loss
+- Forks Over Knives, amazing stories of health recoveries and rapid, natural weight loss

 - How Not to Die by Michael Gregor, MD of Nutrition Facts

-- Lilly Hawaii YouTube channel, great description of food addiction from a knowledgeable plant-based expert.
+- Lilly Hawaii YouTube channel, excellent description of food addiction from a knowledgeable plant-based expert.